-SAMPL6 includes challenges based on aqueous host-guest binding data (binding free energies and, optionally, binding enthalpies) for three different host molecules; and on physical properties (distribution coefficients and possibly solubilities), for a set of fragment-like molecules.
-The host-guest systems are useful to test simulation methods, force fields, and solvent models, in the context of binding, without posing the setup issues and computational burden of protein simulations.
-The physical properties offer efficient tests of force field accuracy when detailed simulations are used, and can also test pKa prediction methods, continuum solvation models, and knowledge-based prediction methods.
-SAMPL6 will also introduce a new challenge component, the “SAMPLing challenge”, in which computational methods will be evaluated on how efficiently their calculations approach well-converged reference results generated by the organizers.
-Participants will be provided with machine readable setup files for the molecular systems, including force field setups, along with recommended cutoffs and treatments of long-ranged interactions.
-The SAMPLing challenge is expected to include one or more cases from each challenge component (host-guest binding on each system; log D calculation).
+The first part of SAMPL6 included challenges based on aqueous host-guest binding data (binding free energies and, optionally, binding enthalpies) for three different host molecules; and on pKa prediction, for a set of fragment-like molecules.
+The host-guest systems were useful in testing simulation methods, force fields, and solvent models, in the context of binding, without posing the setup issues and computational burden of protein simulations, whereas the pKa prediction challenge was useful in its own right and paved the way for the current physical property challenge.
+The first part of SAMPL6 also introduced a new challenge component, the “SAMPLing challenge”, in which computational methods were evaluated on how efficiently their calculations approach well-converged reference results generated by the organizers.
+Participants were provided with machine readable setup files for the molecular systems, including force field setups, along with recommended cutoffs and treatments of long-ranged interactions.
+The SAMPLing challenge included one or more cases from each challenge component (host-guest binding on each system; pKa prediction).

-Further information on both the host-guest and physical property components of SAMPL6 follow.
+Further information on the first part of the SAMPL6 challenge components follows.
 Thanks to Drs.
 Bruce Gibb (Tulane U.) and Lyle Isaacs (U. Maryland) for providing the host-guest data, and Dr. John Chodera, Mehtap Isik, and Merck for the distribution coefficient data.

 One host-guest series is based on the Gibb Deep Cavity Cavitands (GDCCs), or octa-acids, previously used in SAMPL4 and SAMPL5.
 The two hosts, OA and TEMOA (previously OAH and OAME) are identical, except that TEMOA has four additional methyl groups, which alter the shape and depth of the hydrophobic cavity.
 Both were developed in the laboratory of Dr. Bruce Gibb (Tulane U), who will provide binding free energies and enthalpies, measured by ITC, for eight guest molecules interacting with each host.
 The measurements are done in 10 mM sodium phosphate buffer at pH 11.7 ± 0.1, and T = 298 K. Host OA is described here: doi:10.1021/ja200633d; and host TEMOA is described here doi:10.1007/s10822-013-9690-2.
 There are also a number of papers from SAMPL4 and SAMPL5 which discuss calculations for these systems, as summarized, respectively, in doi:10.1007/s10822-014-9735-1 and doi:10.1007/s10822-016-9974-4.
 Existing benchmark datasets based on these hosts also may be of interest for those preparing to tackle these new complexes: https://github.com/MobleyLab/benchmarksets; this “perpetual” review paper also provides a good introduction to the sampling and experimental issues which are known to be relevant in these systems.